API Connectors

 |---|---|

-| Endpoint path | Path to the token endpoint (e.g. /v7.3/tokenrequest for JD Edwards AIS).
+| Endpoint path | Path to the token endpoint (e.g. /v7.3/tokenrequest for JD Edwards AIS, /oauth2/token for an OAuth2 client_credentials flow).
 Combined with Base URL. |

-| Token field | Dot-notation JSON path used to extract the token from the response (e.g. userInfo.token for JD Edwards AIS). |
+| Token field | Dot-notation JSON path used to extract the token from the response (e.g. userInfo.token for JD Edwards AIS).
+Leave empty to auto-detect — the runtime tries access_token first then token, which covers the standard OAuth2 client_credentials response shape without configuration. |

 | Token TTL (minutes) | How long the token is cached before a new one is requested.
 Default 55 minutes. |

-| Body template | Custom JSON body for the token request, with {{username}} / {{password}} placeholders.
-Leave empty to use the default username / password / deviceName payload. |
+| Body template | Custom request body, with {{username}} / {{password}} placeholders.
+Leave empty to use sensible defaults: JSON mode emits the JD Edwards AIS payload ({ username, password, deviceName }); form mode emits grant_type=client_credentials&client_id={{username}}&client_secret={{password}}. |

 Tab 3 — Endpoints